casvalesen/AI_Music_Generation_LSTM_Recurrent_Neural_Networks/Project_Report_WIP.md

 (This is confirmed by examination of both datasets, and th The general music data contains a distribution over all types and types of music, while the context dataset was aiming at a very specific syle.
 The second iteration was then trained on a style specific dataset to approach the musical style of the application domain. )

+(### DQN Reinforcement Learning

+The third iteration will then tune this LSTM using the Deep Q-learning approach by Jaques et. al.(2017).  )

 "Music is an interesting test-bed for sequence generation, in that musical compositions adhere to a relatively well-defined set of structural rules.
 Any beginning music student learns that groups of notes belong to keys, chords follow progressions, and songs have consistent structures made up of musical phrases."
 (Jaques et. al., 2017).
 (Online)

 "The music theory rules implemented for the model are only a first attempt, and could easily be improved by someone with musical training."
 (Jaques et. al., 2017).
 (Online) -  Improve music theory rule?